silviabt/ny-taxi-data-analysis/README.md

 ```
 #### Context:

-- Given as an input a folder location containing the parquet files
+- Given as an input a folder location containing the parquet files containing New York Taxi Data 2009-2016
 - After the execution the result should be delivered in an output folder containing the following:
     - a json file containing the peak hour for the taxi trips
     - all the taxi trips during the peak hour in parquet format

-Result:
+Implementation Results:

 1. A spring boot application which can be accessed on: http://localhost:8080/data-analysis
 2. In application.properties we can set the input folder location containing the parquet files: ``` data.location.path ```
 3. The application exposes a REST post endpoint http://localhost:8080/peek-hour for obtaining the peak hour for the taxi trips